Nexedi/jio/docs/sphinx/source/developers.rst

-(To help you to design your methods, some tools are provided by jIO.util.)
+(To help you design your methods, some tools are provided by jIO.util.)

 The first parameter command provides some methods to act on the JIO job: